immcantation/alakazam/docs/vignettes/Topology-Vignette.md

 And the following node annotations (vertex attributes):

-* `sample`: Time point in relation to influenza vaccination.
+* `sample_id`: Time point in relation to influenza vaccination.
-* `isotype`: The isotype(s) assigned to the sequence.
+* `c_call`: The isotype(s) assigned to the sequence.
 Multiple isotypes are delimited by comma, and reflect identical V(D)J sequences observed with more than one isotype.
 * `duplicate_count`: The copy number (duplicate count), which indicates the total number of reads with the same V(D)J sequence.